 Perpetual Trophy for Best Female Student

-This prize is awarded to a student graduating from any CIT program, who has made a valuable contribution to the community during their studies (this contribution must be related to their studies at CIT).
+This prize is awarded to a graduate from any CIT program, who has made a valuable contribution to the community during their studies (this contribution must be related to their studies at CIT).

 (Donated by CIT Student Association)